One-Loop Integrals for Purely Virtual Particles: Threshold decomposition and fakeon prescription

 where $-i\Sigma_{3}$ is given by the sum of the self-energy diagrams of~\autoref{fig:Gamma3_SelfEnergies}.
 If $\phi_2$ is a fakeon, the second and third diagram in~\autoref{fig:Gamma3_SelfEnergies} have a vanishing imaginary part, since their cut diagrams are identically zero due to the fakeon prescription.
 This changes the width of $\phi_3$, which now can only decay into two $\phi_1$ particles.
 Choosing for simplicity $\lambda_{13}=\lambda_{23}=\lambda_{123}\equiv\lambda=60$ GeV, the widths in the two cases read

 where the superscripts $ij$ and ``f" denote the particles that circulate in the loop and the case where $\phi_2$ is a fakeon, respectively.
 In the top panel of ~\autoref{fig:Sigma1111_Peak} we display the cross section $\sigma(\phi_1\phi_1\rightarrow \phi_1\phi_1)$ around $\sqrt{s}=m_3$, where $\phi_2$ is considered either as a standard particle (black line) or a fakeon (blue line).
 The height of the peak is well approximated by $\sigma_{\rm (f)}(m^2_3)\simeq \lambda^4/(16 \pi\, m^4_3\,\Gamma^{\rm (f)2}_3)$ and using the values in \eqref{eq:Gamma3}, we find $\sigma(m^2_3)\simeq 3.3 \times 10^{5}$ pb in the standard case, while in the fakeon case $\sigma_{\rm f}(m^2_3)\simeq 2.7 \times 10^{6}$ pb, which amounts to a difference of almost an order of magnitude between the two scenarios as displayed in the bottom panel of~\autoref{fig:Sigma1111_Peak}.
 This gives a concrete example where the presence of a fakeon is experimentally detectable.
+We recall that most of the known particles are detected indirectly so we should question whether their fundamental nature is standard or purely virtual.
+In light of what we discuss in this paper, we should proceed with a one-by-one exclusion analysis based on the present experimental knowledge.
+For example, due to confinement, quarks are never directly detected.
+However the possibility for the light quarks to be fakeons is already ruled out by the precise measurement of the height of the Z peak at LEP.
+We stress that the difference would be only in a very narrow region surrounding the peak, similarly to what we show in~\autoref{fig:Sigma1111_Peak}.
+Another interesting example is the Higgs boson, which will be studied in detail in a dedicated paper~\cite{PivaMelis}.

-Physical consequences of these type of modifications have been studied in the context of particle physics~\cite{Anselmi:2021icc} and quantum gravity~\cite{Anselmi:2018tmf}.
+Initial studies of physical consequences of these type of modifications have been done in the context of particle physics~\cite{Anselmi:2021icc,Anselmi:2021chp} and quantum gravity~\cite{Anselmi:2018tmf}.